TabCarousel/TabCarousel/CONTRIBUTING.markdown

 If it installed correctly, you'll see a new toolbar button.

+Autoupdating is controlled by updates.xml when uploaded to the location that manifest.json checks.
+See also: http://code.google.com/chrome/extensions/autoupdate.html

 This was originally written on Chrome 12.0.742.100 on Mac OS X 10.6.4.

 Guidelines